 5. Due to the typically negative effect of mutations, speciations should arise primarily as a result of LOSS or CORRUPTION of information, which makes the species less varied.
 Comment: Discussion has focused on the following: a) Violation of assumption 4 and corollary (a) of assumption 3. b) Assumption rests on the validity of assumption 2, which is disputed c) Evidence or example from nature has been requested showing how negative mutations (“loss or corruption of information”) can cause speciation Conclusion: Under discussion, but shaky.

 Cobra follows his assumptions with two tentative predictions of what science would observe if the assumptions were true.

 1. Fully formed creatures in the fossil record (no "half-features") Comment: Prediction follows directly from assumption 4.
 Discussion began with a definition of transitional fossil.
 Conclusion: Prediction tabled pending Cobra’s review of relevant geological and paleontological literature to gain an understanding of the fossil record.

 2. An increased genetic burden over time as a result of the negative effect of mutations.
 Cobra provided a corollary: “The species can still be well fit (due to change in allelic frequency), but the species will have an increased genetic burden.”
 Comment: Prediction follows directly from assumptions 1 (invalid), 2, 3, and 5.
 The argument against this prediction revolve around the arguments against the assumption.
 Positive evidence has been requested showing examples from nature.
+Conclusion: Under discussion.

 Not a bad effort for a creationist.
 Feel free to jump in and help dismantle it.